Use Case:

 2. Click the Create button

-3. Give this Notification a name (suggestion: Notify on Ticket Status Changes), and choose the Ticket Observer Data View:
+3. Give this Notification a name (for this example, we will create a notification for Ticket Status Changes to In Progress), and choose the Ticket Observer Data View:

-6. Select the status you want to get notified on, and click the > button to save your selection.
+3. Select the status (or any other relevant field) you wish to be notified on, and click the > button to save your selection.
 The Filter section should now look like this:

-8. Configure who should receive the text message, either by manually typing in their phone number, choosing one of your technicians from the drop-down menu, or specifying that a Notification Group (i.e. whoever is on-shift at that time).
+5. Configure who should receive the text message, either by manually typing in their phone number, choosing one of your technicians from the drop-down menu, selecting the assigned technician mobile number field, or specifying a Notification Group (see this article for Notification Group Setup).
 Also, configure the text message that is to be sent: